deckhouse/changelog-action/README.md

 Fields:

-- **`module`**: Required.
-Affected module in kebab case, e.g. "node-manager".
+- **`module`**: (Required.)
+Affected module, used for fist-level grouping.
-- **`type`**: Required.
-The change type: only "fix" and "feature" supported.
+- **`type`**: (Required.)
+The change type: only `fix` and `feature` supported.
+Used for second-level grouping.
-- **`description`**: Optional.
+- **`description`**: (Optional.)
 The changelog entry.
 Omit to use pull request title.
-- **`note`**: Optional.
+- **`note`**: (Optional.)
 Any notable detail, e.g. expected restarts, downtime, config changes, migrations, etc.

-`changes` block contains a list of YAML documents.
-It describes a changelog entries (one per doc) that are collected into a release changelog.
+`changes` block expects a list of YAML documents.
+Each document describes a changelog entry.
+These changes are collected and grouped by the action.
 The changes are grouped by module and then by type within a module.

-Since the syntax is YAML, fields values can contain multi-line text which us usefulr for `note`.
+Since the syntax is YAML, field values can contain multi-line text which might be useful for `note`.
+The result of the action is YAML and Markdown texts, which can be used to create file and changelog pull request body respectively.

 There can be multiple docs in single `changes` block, and/or multiple `changes` blocks in PR body.